ladakh permit guide foreign riders 2026

 Written by the Stoneheadbikes Expert Team · Official Royal Enfield Rental & Tours Partner, Delhi

 Founded in 2009 by Khomendra Singh after a deeply frustrating rental experience on a Ladakh expedition, Stoneheadbikes has grown into India’s most reviewed motorcycle rental company, serving riders from 50+ countries across 17 years.
-We write only about routes we have actually ridden and regulations we have personally navigated.
+We write only about routes we have personally ridden and permit rules we have navigated ourselves — many times over.
 Learn more about us →

 Last updated: May 2026 · Permit information verified against current DC Leh official guidance and the LAHDC permit portal.